dougbutner/web-4/README.md

 ___

-## **Proof of Individuality - Biometric Secrets + Protecting Identity**
+# **Proof of Individuality - Biometric Secrets + Protecting Identity**
 > **Please Note:** There are solutions available today (like [FaceTec](https://www.facetec.com/)) that solve the same issues presented here.
-This paper seeks to outline a "better" system that can be ran without a centralized actor, while not providing specifics to accomplish these goals.
+This paper seeks to outline a "better" system (decentralized + open source) that can be ran without a centralized actor, while not providing specifics to accomplish these goals.

 **Biometric secrets** are akin to any cryptographic secret key, they are a hash of information.
 The information hashed in a biometric secret comes from a person's biometric expression.
 In today's biometric space,  static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.